Brow Lamination vs Microblading: which is better for you?

 Eyebrow lamination is a much more recent trend!
 It’s basically a lil brow perm that gives you the appearance of soft, fluffy eyebrows.

 Lamination is only using your natural brow hairs, but it’s changing their shape and texture to give the appearance of fuller brows.
-So the amount of eyebrow hair you already have should be a huge part of whether you choose brow lamination vs microblading.

-It’s less invasive and painful than microblading!
-Just a two-step eyebrow process, where they add the first chemical solution to your eyebrows, let it sit, comb the brows into place, and then add another solution.
 If you’ve ever had a perm, or a lash lift, it’s the exact same process.
 The whole appointment will take about a half hour, and you should plan to go every 4-6 weeks.

 What are the benefits of brow lamination and who is it best for?

 If you have unruly brow hair, I think this can be a really good choice.
 I have what I call “old man brows” because when I let my eyebrow hairs grow too long, they start to get twisty and wiry.
 A process like this allows textured brow hairs to grow longer without being hard to manage.
+To me, that’s one of the biggest brow lamination benefits!

 You can see in this photo that the model’s eyebrows are pin-straight and kind of slicked to her face.
 It’s a very straight, very diagonal look.
 It doesn’t look super natural, and it’s not trying to!
+I would call this like the Insta-brows trend, where they’re going for the full eye brow lamination aesthetic.

 What are the drawbacks of brow lamination?

 People with sensitive skin or certain skin conditions may be uncomfortable with the perming solution on their face!
 But this is true of any chemical treatment.
+You’ll want to check the brow lamination precautions and brow lamination after care instructions, whether you DIY or see a brow technician.

 You also kind of need to have thicker brows already in order for this to give you the desired look.
 Someone dealing with hair loss is not going to get the full effect of brow lamination.

 Just like microblading, you want to be sure the person you’re going to knows what they’re doing.
 There are a lot of horror stories on reddit!
 The laminated look is not supposed to be super natural-looking brows, but you don’t want it to look crazy either.
+A trained esthetician or brow tech should be able to make it look balanced.

 Is brow lamination going to go out of style?

 Almost certainly!
-But not in 2024.
+But not yet.

 Honestly, I think that this might be one of those trends that we look back on in ten years and say, what were we thinking?.
 But in the meantime, who cares?
 If you value being on trend and you like the look, go do it.
+The brow lamination aesthetic is really in right now, and beauty should be fun!

 But just like microblading, I think the techniques will stick around for the people who need them or want them, but the styles will move on to something more natural-looking, like the ones below: